AishienKazawa/pexels-photo-gallery/README.md

    npm run dev
 ```

-This will start the development server, and you can access the Photo Gallery at http://localhost:3000 in your web browser.
+This will start the development server, and you can access the Photo Galleria at http://localhost:3000 in your web browser.

+## Dependencies and Requirements

+Ensure you have Node.js and npm installed on your machine before proceeding with the installation.
+You can download them from [Node.js website](https://nodejs.org/en).

+## Usage Instructions

+Once the application is running, open your web browser and navigate to http://localhost:3000 to explore the gallery.
+Use the search bar to find specific images based on your interests.
+Click on the download button to save your favorite images to your device.

+## Acknowledgments

+We would like to express our gratitude to the Pexels API for providing access to a vast collection of high-quality images.

-## Hosted Version
+## Demo

-A live version of the Pexels Photo Gallery is available [here](https://pexels-galleria.vercel.app/).
+Explore a live version of the Pexels Galleria [here](https://pexels-galleria.vercel.app/).
+Enjoy the beauty captured in each image and share your experience with us.

+Feel free to provide feedback, or report issues.
+Happy exploring!